 In the first place the whole effort has been a grounded on the collaboration of many actors, from hundreds of curious and active citizens and students to gather the data, members of the Nicaraguan Free Software communities, who provided high level technical work, a group of international initiatives that collaborated on programming the missing Software to make this pioneer work happen, donours through our crowdfunding campaign, organizations like the Humanitarian OpenStreetMap Team, that collaborated in communication and provided a legal base for the handling of funds, and last but not least, the partnerships with companies that included the data in their products to offer a reliable solution to offer the services to a larger group of consumers.
 But let’s get a bit into detail:

 First we created a GTFS with osm2gtfs.
-The GTFS is available at: The Nicaraguan OpenStreetMap community’s data platform
+The GTFS is published by the Nicaraguan OpenStreetMap community.

 Then, we partnered up with the following initiatives and companies to include the data into different services:

-• Direct integration into the commmercial application TransitApp, through the company behind the Software.
+- Direct integration into the commercial application TransitApp, through the company behind the software.

 Thanks to everybody involved to make this happen!